 Malachi’s ability to immerse in the worlds of characters, such as fictional heroes from favorite book series or his avatars in Second Life, is one of his primary methods

 of finding meaning and motivation.

-Eiko and Mathis wrap up their warm visit by going into Second Life as their avatars Kiremimi and Malachi, to attend the Brigadoon Explorers autism meeting.
+Eiko (Kiremimi) and Malachi wrap up their warm visit by going into Second Life as their avatars to attend the Brigadoon Explorers autism meeting.